Samweli/samweli.github.io/_posts/2016-03-29-Climate-Action-Hackathon.md

 The United Nations Development Programme (UNDP) launched this for the application developers to create new web or mobile applications that give out weather data in areas trying to adapt to climate change in the region.

-Under the UNDP programme called Climate Information for Resilient Development in Africa (CIRDA), software developers will be invited to Livingstone, Zambia from March 15-17 to participate in the Climate Action Hackathon.
+Under the UNDP programme called Climate Information for Resilient Development in Africa (CIRDA), software developers were invited to Livingstone, Zambia to participate.

 The developers formed teams to create prototype mobile and information-system-based applications and technological solutions to share actionable weather and climate information with a variety of stakeholders, sectors and end-users.

 As a result different applications and platforms were prototyped [here](https://climateaction.io/) is the list.